Laos Country Report

 The ruling Lao People's Revolutionary Party (LPRP) government is stable and faces no political opposition.
 The government continues to gradually open the country to foreign investment in agriculture, construction, hydropower, and mining.
 Economic growth is about 7% per annum, among the highest in the region.
 Slow bureaucratic processes, corruption, and a non-independent judicial system present operational and legal risks.
 Protests are rare and mainly involve non-violent sit-ins over environmental issues.
 Industrial action is absent because the umbrella trade union is a government agency and labour issues will probably be resolved between the government and management.
 Tax rates are low on a regional basis.

 In March 2016 and November 2015, attacks using small-arms and one improvised explosive device (IED) in Luang Prabang and Xaysomboun provinces apparently targeted government forces, Chinese nationals, and Lao workers in the vicinity of a Chinese facility, killing at least five people; the motivation was unclear but the incidents highlight the risks remaining in central Laos.
 The Hmong ethnic insurgency in central and northern Laos ended with the 2004 ceasefire.
-Criminal gangs associated with drug trafficking in the northwest pose a moderate risk to cargo on the Mekong River, but increased government patrolling mitigates this risk.
-There are no indications of risks from Islamist terrorists.
+Drug trafficking criminal gangs in the northwest pose a moderate risk to cargo on the Mekong River, but increased government patrolling mitigates this risk.
+There are no indications of risks from Islamist militant organisations.

-Risks of interstate conflict are low.
-The Lao government has good relations with neighbours Cambodia, China, Myanmar, Thailand, and Vietnam.
-Joint Lao, Chinese, Thai, and Myanmar anti-piracy patrols on the Mekong River are unlikely to interfere with the passage of commercial vessels.
-An insurgency in central and northern Laos led by Hmong minority guerrillas ended with a 2004 ceasefire.
-However, a series of small-arms and bomb attacks against passenger vehicles, Chinese contractors, and Lao military in northern Laos between November 2015 and March 2016 highlights isolated but still present security risks there.
+Risks of interstate conflict are very low.
+The Lao government has good relations with its neighbours Cambodia, China, Myanmar, Thailand, and Vietnam.
+Joint Chinese, Lao, Myanmarese, and Thai anti-piracy patrols on the Mekong River are unlikely to interfere with the passage of commercial vessels.
+An insurgency in central and northern Laos led by Hmong minority guerrillas ended in 2004 with a ceasefire.
+However, a series of small-arms and bomb attacks against passenger vehicles, Chinese contractors, and Lao military in northern Laos between November 2015 and March 2016 highlighted isolated but still present security risks there.

 Strict government control within the one-party state means that political protests are rare.
 The ethnic-Hmong-based insurgency ended with a 2004 ceasefire, and Hmong protests are unlikely.
-There is an absence of strong NGO movements and most local protests against infrastructure projects take place because of forced relocations or environmental concerns are peaceful.
-There remains limited risk of violence involving residual anti-government insurgents or active criminal groups.
-The police or security forces are likely to forcefully remove such protesters if they block access to project sites.
+There is an absence of strong NGO movements, and most local protests against infrastructure projects take place because of forced relocations or environmental concerns and are peaceful.
+There remains a limited risk of violence involving residual anti-government insurgents or active criminal groups.
+The police or security forces will probably forcefully remove such protesters if they block access to project sites.

 Vaccinations required to enter the country